 One other thing: When aspiring writers want advice, they often want advice about publishing rather than advice about writing.
 To those writers, my advice is to tend to the sowing and let the reaping take care of itself.
 Writing is a very good use of your time whether you ever get published or not.

 Great advice!
 And I would add that all prospective writers should be voracious readers.
-There’s still time to win (and of course, read) an autographed copy of The Charlatan’s Boy by entering our Father’s Day contest, so click on over there and give it a shot.
-You could also a win a copy of Stand Fast, by Douglas Bond, whose podcast interview is worth a listen.
+Readers might also enjoy Stand Fast, by Douglas Bond, whose podcast interview is worth a listen.
 And if you’re new to Redeemed Reader, check out our Father’s Day posts: Is Your Son ‘God’s Mighty Warrior’?, and Who’s Your Daddy?

 Get the information you need to make wise choices about books for your children and teens.